5 Lessons the Fyre Festival Can Teach About Customer Service

 Lesson #2: Do Not Promise What You Can’t Deliver

 One of the main themes circulating the internet was that the 2017 Fyre Festival simply did not live up to what was promised.
 Rather than beachside villas and gourmet cuisine, attendees were greeted by construction materials, tents, and bread and cheese slices.

-Customers should be able to trust that a business will follow through on what they promise.
+Customers should be able to trust that a business will follow through on what it promises.
 If an eCommerce retailer promises next-day delivery of an item, customers will expect that item to be in their hands the next day.
 Anything less will likely result in dissatisfied customers, which will translate to lost sales and disputes down the road.

-If an organization can’t be sure that they will always live up to a guarantee every time, then they shouldn’t make it a guarantee.
+If an organization can’t be sure that it will always live up to a guarantee every time, then it shouldn’t make that a guarantee.

 Lesson #3: Be Responsive

 Another major source of trouble on the island was that guests had no idea what was happening.
 The event was understaffed, meaning there was no one to whom attendees could direct questions, and this led guests to panic.